Bishop`s House, Marriott Street, Northampton, Northamptonshire, NN2 6AW

 Our Lady Help of Christians and St Lawrence, Olney

-Most Holy Name of Jesus, Oundle
+Most Holy Name of Jesus, East Northants

 St Teresa of the Child Jesus, Princes Risborough